SalvatoreLag/Array-Simulations/README.md

-# Healpy-Array-Simulation
+# Array-Simulations
-Simulation of an antenna array using the Healpix format and skymap imaging
+Simulation of an antenna arrays